Free Initial Assessment

 Understanding Psychological Damage Compensation

 If you have sustained psychological damage and it was not your fault, you may be able to claim compensation.
 This remains accurate whether your injury is physical or psychological.
 While physical symptoms may heal, the psychological impact of an incident can last for many years, causing conditions like anxiety disorders, depression, and post-traumatic stress disorder (PTSD).
-Keep reading to learn more about the emotional effects and how you can claim.

 Can You Sue for Emotional Distress?